 If you're interested in making more low FODMAP recipes with almond flour, I highly recommend these:

-You can use a food processor to make this Carrot Cake Protein Balls recipe, but I choose not to as it doesn't require lots of shredding or grinding.
+You can use a food processor to make this Low FODMAP Carrot Cake Energy Balls recipe, but I choose not to as it doesn't require lots of shredding or grinding.
 Also, texturally, the end product is far better and more cakelike when made by-hand.
-The equipment I use to make the Carrot Cake Protein Balls in a bowl by-hand include:
+The equipment I use to make this Low FODMAP Carrot Cake Energy Balls recipe in a bowl by-hand include:

-Carrot Cake Protein Balls: Ingredients & Success Tips
+Low FODMAP Carrot Cake Energy Balls: Ingredients & Success Tips

 Wet Ingredients & Spices

-Sweeteners: To naturally sweeten the protein balls, I add pure maple syrup and pure vanilla extract to a large mixing bowl.
+- Sweeteners: To naturally sweeten the energy balls, I add pure maple syrup and pure vanilla extract to a large mixing bowl.

-Spices: To further sweeten the protein balls and make them taste similar to carrot cake, I add ground all-spice, cinnamon, and ginger to the bowl.
+- Spices: To further sweeten the energy balls and make them taste similar to carrot cake, I add ground all-spice, cinnamon, and ginger to the bowl.

-Salt & Acid: Then, as most of the ingredients in this recipe have some level of sweetness, I add a little bit of salt and apple cider vinegar to the bowl.
-That way, the sweetness isn't clawing, and the protein balls taste more balanced.
+- Salt & Acid: Then, as most of the ingredients in this recipe have some level of sweetness, I add a little bit of salt and apple cider vinegar to the bowl.
+That way, the sweetness isn't clawing, and the energy balls taste more balanced.

 I whisk these ingredients together with a whisk.
 Then I add to the same bowl:

-Almond flour: As discussed at length above, I add 1 cup of blanched almond flour.
-The almond flour provides a great, mostly neutrally-flavoured canvas upon which to build our carrot cake flavour.
-Containing the GOS FODMAP, Monash University deems almond flour low FODMAP in quantities of up to 1/4 cup per serving.
+- Almond flour: As discussed at length above, I add 1 cup of blanched almond flour.
+The almond flour provides a great, mostly neutrally-flavored canvas upon which to build our carrot cake flavor.
+Containing the GOS FODMAP, Monash University deems almond flour low FODMAP in quantities of up to ¼ cup per serving.